Get an annual AARP membership for only $12. Limited time offer.

 Summary

 Seniors maintaining their independence is crucial for healthy and active aging.
 A big part of independence is transportation.
-If you’re unable to driver, consider using personal transportation whether it’s a large service like ITNAmerica or your local para-transit service.
+If you’re unable to drive, consider using personal transportation — whether it’s a large service like ITNAmerica or your local paratransit service.

-For more tips on staying independent, read our page on Active Senior Living and our Home Care for Seniors pages.
+For more tips on staying independent, read our page on active senior living and our home care for seniors guides.

 Written By: